hyperoslo/android-playbook/code-style.md

 ```

-Please notice that we recommend to continue writing next block of the statement on the same line as closing bracket of previous block.
+Please notice that we recommend to continue writing next block of the statement on the same line as closing bracket of the previous block.
 An Example:

 ```java
 if (isNew) {